sashajeltuhin/kubernetes-workshop/README.md

 `geoweb    172.17.30.138   <nodes>       80:31587/TCP   1h`

 **31587** is the port on the host that can be used to access the service.
+NOTE!
+The port on your server may be different.

 Open your browser and navigate to `http://<Public IP of Worker1>:<NodePort of geoweb service>`